-In May 2017, the FASB issued Accounting Standards Update 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting" ("ASU 2017-09").
-ASU 2017-09 clarifies the guidance on when to apply modification accounting for share-based payment awards.
-ASU 2017-09 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, which will be our fiscal year beginning February 1, 2018 (fiscal 2019).
+In August 2018, the FASB issued Accounting Standards Update 2018-15, "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract" ("ASU 2018-15").
+ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+ASU 2018-15 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2019, which will be our fiscal year beginning February 1, 2020 (fiscal 2021).
 Early adoption is permitted.
-The Company will adopt this guidance in the first quarter of fiscal 2019.
+The Company will adopt this guidance in the first quarter of fiscal 2021.
 The adoption of this amendment is not expected to have a material impact on our results of operations or disclosures.